Journal of Biomedical Optics

 , and then cell-associating rate constant due to binding and uptake, K23" role="presentation">K23 .
 The dominant clearance from the plasma is given by excretion mechanisms, such as those in the liver and kidneys, through rate constant Ke" role="presentation">Ke .
 Then the slowest rates tend to be those involved in backflow from the interstitial space to the vasculature K21" role="presentation">K21 , and from the cell-associated space to the interstitial space K32" role="presentation">K32 .
 Each of these is shown in the illustration of the model in Fig. 1.

 Pogue, Brian W.; Samkoe, Kimberley S.; Hextrum, Shannon; O'Hara, Julia A.; Jermyn, Michael; Srinivasan, Subhadra; and Tayyaba Hasan, "Imaging Targeted-Agent Binding In Vivo with Two Probes" (2010).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3638.